La Belle Assiette –

 One TWO Masterchefs at Home:

 I first bumped into the people from La Belle Assiette about 6 months ago.
-I love the concept – that you can book chefs online to come and cook dinner for you, and I’ve been lucky enough to try out the service twice before – once hosting a blogger dinner and the second time doing a validation dinner for Rajiv Pratap (my friend Madeleine wrote a lovely review here).
+I love the concept – that you can book private chefs online to come and cook dinner for you, and I’ve been lucky enough to try out the service twice before – once hosting a blogger dinner and the second time doing a validation dinner for Rajiv Pratap (my friend Madeleine wrote a lovely review here).
 Meeting Masterchef finalist Tony Rodd at the Hixter Hillfarm Rapeseed Oil lunch seems to have been serendipitous, I mentioned to him that I loved the concept of La Belle Assiette and suggested he might get in contact with them – and he mentioned to them that he’d like to do his validation dinner at my house.